yangcao888/TPL/README.md

 - CPLEX (optional)
 - Gurobi (optional)

+Note: the code is tested on OSX 10.13.

 Function `calcPLbyLP_cplex` needs IBM CPLEX.
 Function `calcPLbyLP_gu` needs Gurobi.
 You can find (free) academics version of CPLEX or Gruobi.
 Alternatively, you can use Matlab linear program solver rather than CPLEX or Gurobi by invoking `calcPLbyLP(TM, a, 'matlab')`.
 Tip: you can take a sleep if using Matlab linear program solver for n>30 :P